MikkoPasanen/learn-languages/README.md

 <img align="right" height="250px" width="250px" alt="languages" src="./pics/language-gif.gif">

+# NOTE!
+<b>The database used in this project was shut down, so the app is not currently working.</b>

 ## About

 This app provides quiz styled learning experience for learning the basics of different languages.